ERC20s/uniswap-interface/README.md

 4. How will this strategy be profitable?:

-4.1 The user pays the whole fee to the oracle for the 2ETH/800xDai..
+4.1.
+The user pays the whole fee to the oracle for the 2ETH/800xDai..
 Even though he only bought 400xDai.
 So he pays double the fee.

+4.2.
+We make 5% profit on most of our trades due to market volatility.

 5. Bull market: CHAD will gain value.
 Bear market: CHAD will mint a lot of CHAD and accumulate tokens